Andrew-Turner28/Guitar-Song-Writing-Buddy/README.md

 The Guitar Song Writing Buddy is a tool to aid songwriters and guitarists in visualizing how chords are mapped on a guitar fretboard.
 It shows the location of all necessary notes for inputted chords and their location on the fretboard.

 ## Features
-- Supports all major and minor chords in Standard Tuning.
+- Supports all of the following chords in Standard Tuning:
+   * Major
+   * Minor
+   * Major 7th
+   * Minor 7th
+   * Dominant 7th
+   * Diminished
+   * Augmented
+   * Augmented 7th chords
 - Visual representation of finger placement on guitar strings/frets.
 - Details all necessary notes for each chord (ex.
 Root, Minor Third, Perfect Fifth, etc.)
 - Interactive command-line interface.